1992 Malagasy constitutional referendum

 A constitutional referendum was held in Madagascar on 19 August 1992.
+President Didier Ratsiraka, who had held power since 1975, conceded to the referendum that intended to balance the executive and legislative power and reduce the presidential power that Ratsiraka had accumulated.
+Ratsiraka agreed to the referendum in exchange for being permitted to run for re-election in the restructured government.
 The new constitution created a semi-presidential system and a Senate.
-It was approved by 73% of voters, with a 65% turnout.
+It was approved by 73% of voters, with a 65% turnout, leading to the formation of the Third Republic of Madagascar.